Phendimetrazine (By mouth)

 Capsule, Long Acting Capsule, Tablet

-- Take the medicine 30 to 60 minutes before a meal.
+- Take the tablet 1 hour before a meal.
+Take the capsule 30 to 60 minutes before a meal.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use this medicine if you have used an MAO inhibitor within the past 14 days.

 - Some medicines and foods can affect how phendimetrazine works.
 Tell your doctor if you are also using guanethidine, sibutramine, or insulin or diabetes medicine.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.